 The $3.6 million recreation center covers over 30,000 square feet.
 Built as a two level facility, the center’s lower level houses three sports courts, a lounge, racquetball court, weight and fitness equipment, and concession area.
 An area of the court can be adapted for indoor batting and golf cages.
 The upper level features a walking/running track overlooking the courts below with a sports exercise room used for aerobics and fitness.
 Also included on the upper level are rooms designed for meetings and parties.
 The Recreation Center opened in 2002.

 Financing for the construction of the centers has been donated by the Holden family.
 (Members of the Holden family, shown at the ground breaking ceremony include: Ron and Arlene Holden, grandsons, Corbin and Austin Blythe, and Ruby Holden.
 Formor Mayor Murray Armstrong is shown on the far right).
 The Aquatic and Recreation Centers were built by the Roland and Ruby Holden Foundation on city property and gifted to the city upon completion.
 The Aquatic Center is managed and operated solely by the city.
-The Recreation Center is overseen by an eight-member board representing the Williamsburg School District and the City of Williamsburg equally.
-With the approval of board members, the city will manage and operate the Recreation Center on a daily basis, with the school district paying a portion of the operating expenses.
+The Recreation Center was managed and operated by the City of Williamsburg from opening through the summer of 2019.
+On July 1, 2019, the 212 Sports Academy took over the lease of the Recreation Center.
+212 Sports Academy currently operates and manages the Recreation Center Facility.